hschellman/HEP-beginner-training/_episodes/01_BasicSetup.md

 ## 3. Install some basic tools

-You are going to need to add some packages to your local machine
+You are going to need to install some common tools on your local machine

 ### 1. Install Git

 Github is a repository for shared code.
 It is also a good place to back up your code and share with others.
 You will need to set up an account if you want to store things there.
 For now we are just going to use it to grab other people's software so you don't need to set up an account yet.

-Start out by doing the setup/install section of the tutorial at [https://swcarpentry.github.io/git-novice/](https://swcarpentry.github.io/git-novice/) to get started.
+Start out by doing the setup/install section of the tutorial at [https://swcarpentry.github.io/git-novice/02-setup.html](https://swcarpentry.github.io/git-novice/02-setup.html) to get started.
 You can come back and do the full tutorial later.

 ### 2. Get a compiler/code editor